-- 6.1.3.10.1 Cabinets housing fire extinguishers shall not be locked, except where fire extinguishers are subject to malicious use and cabinets include a means of emergency access. - 6.1.3.10.2 The location of fire extinguishers as described in 6.1.3.3.2 shall be marked conspicuously. - 6.1.3.10.3 Fire extinguishers mounted in cabinets or wall recesses shall be placed so that the fire extinguisher's operating instructions face outward. - 6.1.3.10.4\ Where fire extinguishers are installed in closed cabinets that are exposed to elevated temperatures, the cabinets shall be provided with screened openings and drains. - 6.1.3.10.5 Cabinets or wall recesses for fire extinguishers shall be installed such that the extinguisher mounting heights specified in 6.1.3.8.1 and 6.1.3.8.2 are met. - N 6.1.3.10.6\ For fire resistance-rated walls, only surfacemounted cabinets or listed fire-rated cabinets shall be installed. - N 6.1.3.10.6.1 The provisions of 6.1.3.10.6 shall not apply to existing installations. - 6.1.3.11\ Fire extinguishers shall not be exposed to temperatures outside the listed temperature range shown on the fire extinguisher label.
+6.1.3.11.1 Locked Cabinets.

+6.1.3.11.1.1 Cabinets housing fire extinguishers shall not be locked, except where fire extinguishers are subject to malicious use and cabinets include a means of emergency access.

+6.1.3.11.1.2 Cabinets housing fire extinguishers with breakfront panels shall be provided with breaker bars or hammers, designed for accessing the extinguisher during a fire emergency.

+6.1.3.11.2 Location.

+6.1.3.11.2.1 The location of fire extinguishers in cabinets that are not visible from the normal path of travel shall be provided with signs or other means to indicate the extinguisher location.

+6.1.3.11.2.2 Signs or other means as stated in 6.1.3.11.2.1 shall be visible from the normal path of travel.

+6.1.3.11.3 Fire extinguishers mounted in cabinets or wall recesses shall be placed so that the fire extinguisher's operating instructions face outward.

+6.1.3.11.4\ Where fire extinguishers are installed in closed cabinets that are exposed to elevated temperatures, the cabinets shall be provided with screened openings and drains.

+6.1.3.11.5 Cabinets or wall recesses for fire extinguishers shall be installed such that the extinguisher mounting heights specified in 6.1.3.9.1 and 6.1.3.9.2 are met.

+6.1.3.11.6\ For fire resistance-rated walls, only surface-mounted cabinets or listed fire-rated cabinets shall be installed.

+6.1.3.11.6.1 The provisions of 6.1.3.11.6 shall not apply to existing installations.

+6.1.3.12\ Fire extinguishers shall not be exposed to temperatures outside the listed temperature range shown on the fire extinguisher label.